 Wall brackets are strong enough to hold two cylinders strapped together.
 However, when the strap is taken off to move one cylinder, then both could fall over.

-Follow the steps below.
-If necessary, order a replacement from any of the vendors listed on the cylinder strap/holder attachment (scroll down).
+Follow the steps in the attached Cylinder Strap Inspection Tips.
+If necessary, order a replacement from any of the vendors listed on the attached comparison of cylinder strap/holder (scroll down).
 Polyester or nylon cylinder straps will resist fraying better than the older straps that are made out of fabric.

 If you find a defective Airgas strap or a questionable Airgas strap,

-- Please send a photo of strap, bldg-room number and the contact person’s information to email@example.com Copy your EHS Coordinator.
+- Please send a photo of strap, bldg-room number and the contact person’s information to firstname.lastname@example.org Request a free replacement and copy your EHS Coordinator.

 - Replace the Airgas strap with a spare strap that is in good condition or use a chain.

 - Keep the Airgas strap unless John Jordan says he doesn't need it.